Request a 30-minute demo

 Develop a detailed plan specific to Teradata-Snowflake migration, outlining timelines, resource management, and stakeholder communication.
 Assess your current Teradata setup, data dependencies, and set clear objectives for the migration to Snowflake.

-Use column-level lineage to identify and prioritize the migration of critical data assets from Teradata.
-Start with migrating data consumption points like BI tools and dashboards to Snowflake, ensuring a smooth transition with minimal disruption to data access.
+Use Datafold’s Migration Agent (DMA) to prioritize critical data assets, starting with data consumption points like BI tools and dashboards to enable a smooth transition with minimal disruption.

 It’s better to migrate data consumption endpoints before data production pipelines.
 Replicate the data in Teradata to Snowflake, and let data users and apps query from Snowflake.